How to shop for and compare mortgage offers

 Step 3: Compare mortgage offers online

 Once you have your documents handy, you can start comparing mortgage offers online.
 Talk to your bank and any other financial institution you have a relationship with because they may offer better deals to existing customers.
-Many banks award you a better rate if you set up automatic payments, or potentially if you maintain business or investing accounts with the institution.
+Many banks award you a better rate if you set up automatic payments, or transfers from an in-house account.
 It’s a good idea to ask family and friends for referrals, too.

-When comparing offers, consider the interest rate and annual percentage rate (APR).
-Interest rates can be fixed or variable and are determined by market factors and your creditworthiness.
-The APR, on the other hand, includes the interest rate and fees incurred when borrowing.
-The APR is the better tool for comparing the cost of a mortgage; however, if you’re not planning to stay in a home long-term, the interest rate might matter more, since APR assumes you’ll stick with the loan over its full term.
+• The interest rate and annual percentage rate (APR): Interest rates can be fixed or variable and are determined by market factors and your creditworthiness.
+The APR, on the other hand, includes the interest rate and fees incurred when borrowing, making it a more complete picture of the actual cost of the loan.

-Keep in mind that the interest rate only tells you so much about the cost of buying a home.
-Lenders typically disclose additional closing costs on the loan estimate (more on that later).
+• Closing costs: Closing costs are a bundle of additional fees you’ll need to pay to buy a home.
+They can account for 2 to 6 percent of the home’s purchase price.
+Lenders typically disclose closing costs on the loan estimate (more on that later).
 The difference in closing costs might turn out to be more important than small differences in the interest rate.

 The loan estimate is an official three-page document that lists several key numbers associated with your loan, including: